Introduction to IoT Using Arduino Training Course

 Digital Transformation with IoT and Edge Computing

-14 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is aimed at intermediate-level IT professionals and business managers who wish to understand the potential of IoT and edge computing for enabling efficiency, real-time processing, and innovation in various industries.
+14 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is designed for intermediate IT professionals and business managers who wish to understand how IoT and edge computing can drive efficiency, real-time processing, and innovation across various industries.

-- Understand the principles of IoT and edge computing and their role in digital transformation.
+- Understand the core principles of IoT and edge computing and their role in digital transformation.

-- Identify use cases for IoT and edge computing in manufacturing, logistics, and energy sectors.
+- Identify use cases for IoT and edge computing in the manufacturing, logistics, and energy sectors.

 - Differentiate between edge and cloud computing architectures and deployment scenarios.